realXtend/doc/arch_article/avapp.rst

-The concept of an avatar characterizes virtual worlds -- virtual world functionality is often described by how the user is in the world as an avatar through which she can act.
-It is so central that technologies like the LLUDP protocol used in Second Life assume it, the concept is hardcoded in the platform.
+The concept of an avatar characterizes virtual worlds -- they are often described by how the user is in the world as an avatar.
+The protocol used in Second Life assumes avatars, it is hardcoded in the platform.
 We argue that it should not exist on the base level, to allow arbitrary applications to be built.
-However, a generic platform must of course allow the implementation of avatar functionality on the application level.
+However, a generic platform must of course allow the implementation of avatar functionality.
 Here we describe a proof of concept implementation using the realXtend Entity-Component-Action model.
 The full source code is available at [tundra-avatar]_, and a parts of it are included below.

-Avatar means two things: 1) The visual appearance and the systems built around it, to for example modify the looks and add attachments like clothing and accessories, and use of animations for communication etc.  2) The functionality that when a user connects to a world server with a client, she gets the avatar object as the point of focus and control -- for example, the default inputs from arrow keys and the mouse are mapped to move and rotate the own avatar.
-Here, while covering the very basics for the visual appearance, the focus is on the latter control functionality.
+Avatar functionality is split in two aspects here: 1) The visual appearance and related functionality to modify the looks and clothing, and use of animations for communication etc.  2) The model where every user connection is given a single entity as the point of focus and control.
+The default inputs from arrow keys and the mouse are mapped to move and rotate the own avatar.
+Here, while covering the basics for the appearance, the focus is on the latter control functionality.

 The server-side functionality to give every new client connection a designated avatar is implemented in a simple Javascript script, avatarapplication.js.
-Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for the visible 3D model and associated skeleton for animations, Placeable for the entity to be positioned in the 3D scene, AnimationController to change and synchronize the animation states so and finally a Script component to implement the functionality of a single avatar.
-Additionally, the main application script is also executed on the client, where it adds a new camera which follows the avatar and a keybinding to toggle between the camera modes.
+Upon a new connection, it instanciates an avatar by creating a new entity and these components to it: Mesh for the visible 3D model and associated skeleton for animations, Placeable for the entity to be positioned in the 3D scene, AnimationController to change and synchronize the animation states and finally a Script component to implement the functionality of a single avatar.
+Additionally, the main application script is also executed on the client, where it adds a new camera which follows the avatar and a keybinding to toggle between camera modes.

 Handling new client connections on the server: